smlu/blender-sith/README.md

 ### Exporting 3DO model
    1. Go to `File > Export > Sith Game Engine 3D Model (.3do)`
    2. Select path, name the file
-      *Note: The file name must not be longer then 64 characters.*
+      *Note: The file name must not be longer than 32 characters (IJIM 64 characters).*
    3. In the export options section select the 3DO file version
       ![eopt](demo/eopt.png)
    4. Then click the `Export 3DO` button to export object(s) to 3DO file.